 - The company must have raised at least £250,000 in equity from third-party investors in previous funding rounds in the last five years (from 1 April 2015 to 19 April 2020, inclusive)

-- The loans will have a minimum of 8% per annum (non-compounding) interest charge applied.
+- The loans, similar to the ones here, will have a minimum of 8% per annum (non-compounding) interest charge applied.
 This interest will be higher if the company and the investor(s) agree between themselves.
 Unlike a typical bank loan, the interest is not payable on a monthly basis and instead will accrue until the loan converts.
 At this point, the interest will either be repaid or convert in equity.

 - The loans will convert into shares in the company in certain circumstances, including an exit or a new funding round.